SimformSolutionsPvtLtd/splash_master/README.md

 # Splash Master

-A Flutter package that simplifies adding splash screens to your app, supporting various options like video, image, and Lottie animations.
-It also addresses the challenge of creating a seamless transition between the native launch screen and the Flutter splash screen.
+A Flutter package that streamlines the process of adding splash screens to your app.
+This package takes care of all the necessary native-side setup which saves your time and efforts.
+Simply define the required details by adding a `splash_master` section to your `pubspec.yaml`.
+Additionally, the package ensures a smooth and seamless transition from native to flutter app, enhancing the user experience.

 ### Installation

-Just add `splash_master` as a dependency in your pubspec.yaml file from [pub.dev](https://pub.dev/packages/splash_master/install).
+Add `splash_master` as a dependency in your pubspec.yaml from [pub.dev](https://pub.dev/packages/splash_master/install).

 ```yaml